niccoloraspa/osmosis-halt-data/README.md

 | Data                                 | Description                                                              |
 |--------------------------------------|--------------------------------------------------------------------------|
 | [transactions](./transactions.ipynb) | Download and process all Join/Exit Pool from `4707300` to halt `4713064` |

+## Quickstart

+1. Download the csv containing all the transactions from [here](https://fra1.digitaloceanspaces.com/osmosis-halt-data/csv/tx/raw_txs.tar.gz) and place it under `csv/raw_txs.csv`

+2. Open the `transactions.ipynb` and start executing from cell `1.
+Load raw txs into pandas DataFrame > Method 2.
+Download the Data and load it to a DataFrame`